 And he gets by.
 He was wearing a pair of brown slip-ons yesterday that a stranger had given him.
 He needed shoes, and the slip-ons fit just fine.

 He also was unexpectedly handed a purple parka at the HCH building.
-He seemed delighted.
+He appeared to be overwhelmed.
 Clutching the coat tightly as he walked out of the clinic, he said his wife would be happy to wear it.

 In other words, his prayers for today had been answered.
-Linwood Lewis Hearne slowly headed toward his sister-in-law’s house, a stoic man facing a stiff cold wind.
+Linwood Lewis Hearne slowly headed toward his sister-in-law’s house, a stoic man facing a cold, hard January wind.